Strong laws of large number for intermediately trimmed Birkhoff sums of observables with infinite mean: Main ideas of proofs

 In order to be precise we have to remark here that in our proof we actually use a different sum given in \eqref{eq: sum for BC}.
 However, the problem explained in the following does not change by considering the sum in \eqref{eq: sum Bernstein} instead.

 In case that we have mixing random variables the situation becomes more difficult than for independent random variables.
 Even though there is a vast literature about exponential inequalities for mixing random variables, it is difficult to obtain results as strong as in the i.i.d.\ case using them.
-We will explain the difficulties mentioning exemplarily some of the more recent results.
-Many exponential inequalities are given with a constant depending on the distribution function of the considered random variable and, consequently, are depending the bound $\left(f_n\right)$ and the dependence can not be easily determined by the proof of these inequalities, see for example \cite{adamczak_tail_2008} and \cite{merlevede_bernstein_2011} and some statements in \cite{doukhan_mixing:_1994}.
+We will explain the difficulties by explaining some of the more recent results.
+Many exponential inequalities are given with a constant depending on the distribution function of the considered random variable and, consequently, depend on the bounds $\left(f_n\right)$ and the dependence can not be easily determined by the proof of these inequalities, this is for example the case in \cite{merlevede_bernstein_2011} and some statements in \cite{doukhan_mixing:_1994}.
+For instance, \cite[Theorem 1]{merlevede_bernstein_2011} states that under some regularity conditions on the random variables $(X_n)$ there exist constants $\gamma$ and $C_1$ such that

+In their theorem, $\gamma$ can be calculated by the distribution function of $X_1$ and the mixing properties of $(X_n)$, but $C_1$ is dependent on $\gamma$ which changes if one considers $S_n^{f_n}$ with $f_n$ not constant.

+Other results, for example \cite{adamczak_tail_2008}, require a more restricted setting than considered here, covering only Markov chains.

-In other publications as in \cite{merlevede_bernstein_2009} the bound depending on $\left(f_n\right)$ is given, but the obtained results are weaker as in the i.i.d.\ case.
+In other publications as in \cite{merlevede_bernstein_2009} the bound depending on $\left(f_n\right)$ is given, but the obtained results are weaker than in the i.i.d.\ case.
 Theorem 2 of this publication states that for exponentially $\bm{\alpha}$-mixing identically distributed random variables $(X_n)$ there exists a constant $C>0$ such that for all $n\in\N$ and $x\geq 0$

 where $\left|X_i\right|\leq M$ and $v^2=\sup_{i>0}\left(\mathbb{V}\left(X_i\right)+2\sum_{j>i}\left|\mathrm{Cov}\left(X_i,X_j\right)\right|\right)>0$ and $\mathbb{V}(Y)$ denotes the variance of $Y$.
 Applying this to our case this result yields